hovercats/kiss-somethingsomethingstatic/README.md

 ---

 An experimental KISS repository with goal of providing a fully working statically linked enviroment.
-All packages in this repo is built statically (Im lying here. this is the goal, but its not currently true.
-See issues for more info about this.).
+All packages in this repo *should* build statically.
+(This is however not always the case, please refer to issues on more info on this.)
 We also aim to use alternative more minimalistic tools, whenever such options are viable, and not without too much hassles.